Skip To Main Content

 Home sale profit

-Profit of up to $250,000 ($500,000 for married taxpayers filing jointly) is tax-free, if you owned and lived in the home for two of the five years leading up to the sale.
-This break can be used repeated times, but not more than once in any two year period.
+Profit of up to $250,000 ($500,000 for those filing as Married Filing Jointly or surviving spouse) is tax-free, if you owned and lived in the home for two of the five years leading up to the sale.
+This break can be used repeated times, but not more than once in any two-year period.
 A surviving spouse is considered married (and eligible for a $500,000 exclusion) if a home is sold within two years of the death of his or her spouse.

 Hope credit (now the American Opportunity credit)